-- Financial: The school has considerable reliance on continued Government funding through the ESFA.
-In the last year the school's GAG income accounted for 87% of total revenue.
+The school has considerable reliance on continued Government funding through the ESFA.
+In the last year the school's GAG income accounted for 80% of total revenue.
 This level of GAG income is at risk from real terms per pupil funding reductions due to a negative minimum funding guarantee over a period of years.
 At the same time cost pressures are increasing, particularly with regard to staffing and premises costs, most particularly annual increments and increases in on-costs.
-The school is proactively marketing on the basis of its excellent academic and pastoral provision and outcomes in order to maintain pupil numbers as well as seeking to maximise its income outside of the GAG. - Failures in governance and/or management: the risk in this area arises from potential failure to effectively manage the school's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks - Reputational: the continuing success of the school is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards.
+The school is proactively marketing based on its excellent academic and pastoral provision and outcomes in order to maintain pupil numbers as well as seeking to maximise its income outside of the GAG.
+Energy prices have risen over the period and are expected to remain high resulting in a larger portion of the premises budget being taken up with power costs.

+- Failures in governance and/or management: the risk in this area arises from potential failure to effectively manage the school's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks. - Reputational: the continuing success of the school is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards.
 To mitigate this risk Trustees ensure that pupil and student success and achievement are closely monitored and reviewed. - Fraud and mismanagement of funds: the school has appointed internal and external auditors to carry out checks on financial systems and records as required by the Academies Trust Handbook.
 All those who have finance decision making responsibility receive training to keep them up to date with financial practice requirements, including the prevention of cybercrime training. - Risk that financial information cannot be recovered in the event of a disaster, e.g. fire: all electronic data is backed up on a daily basis. - Cashflow: the school receives the majority of its income on a monthly basis from the ESFA and spends the majority of it on a monthly basis according to budget.
 The school currently has sufficient reserves for overspend to be a minimal risk.
-Cashflow forecasting forms part of the budgeting process. - Safeguarding and Child Protection: the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, and health and safety. - Staffing: the success of the school is reliant upon the quality of its staff and so the Trustees monitor and review policies and procedures to ensure continued development and training of staff as well as ensuring there is clear succession planning. - Risk Management: the Trustees have a Risk Register, which includes the financial risks to the school, and which is regularly reviewed in the light of any new information and formally reviewed annually.
+Cashflow forecasting forms part of the budgeting process. - Safeguarding and Child Protection: The Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, and health and safety. - Staffing: the success of the school is reliant upon the quality of its staff and so the Trustees monitor and review policies and procedures to ensure continued development and training of staff as well as ensuring there is clear succession planning to enable both recruitment and retention. - Risk Management: The Trustees have a Risk Register, which includes the financial risks to the school, and which is regularly reviewed in the light of any new information and formally reviewed annually. - Cyber Security: Hardenhuish experienced a cyber-attack (April 2023) which destroyed our onpremises environment resulting in significantly reduced IT services on site for several weeks.
+Business continuity was maintained throughout and the school has worked hard to recover and mitigate against further attacks as far as possible.